opentofu/opentofu/docs/state_encryption.md

 }
 ```

+> [!WARNING]
+> Tools working with state files should not make assumptions about the type or structure of the `encryption` field as it may vary from implementation to implementation.

 ## Encrypted plan format

-A unencrypted plan file in OpenTofu is a ZIP file.
+An unencrypted plan file in OpenTofu is an opaque binary.
 This specification makes no rules for how the encrypted format should look like and all non-encryption routines should treat the value as opaque.
-For ease of use and recovery, however, the implementation may want to consider using a standard ZIP header to encode the details.

 ## Implementation